Temporary Event Notice (TEN)

-There are two types of TEN; a standard TEN and a late TEN.
+There are two types of Temporary Event Notice (TEN); a standard TEN and a late TEN.
 These are subject to different processes:

 - A standard notice given no later than 10 working days before the event to which it relates

-Due to a problem with our online form, we will accept an emailed copy of the notification with a BACS payment on the same day:
+To apply electronically, we will accept an emailed copy of the notification with a BACS payment made on the same day to the following account:

-In the reference please quote "TEN" followed by surname of applicant.
+In the reference please quote “TEN” followed by the surname of the applicant.

 Please confirm via email to firstname.lastname@example.org once the payment has been made, confirming the date of payment and full reference quoted.